elchs/LetoDBf/Readme.txt

  <client> and <server>.
- The <server> is an executable running in a network, and <client> communicating with the server is your project linked with this library, So you get a R-eplaceable D-atabase D-river ("LETO"), selected as default driver if not explicitely given in functions like DbUseArea().
+ The <server> is an executable running in a network, and <client> communicating with the server is your project linked with this library, So you get a R-eplaceable D-atabase D-river RDD "LETO", selected after connected as default DB driver, if not explicitely given in functions like DbUseArea(), to use a client local file with e.g, "DBFNTX".
  Databases and index orders are then used by the server, the client requests the server about records and timed caches them in client RAM for further access.

- For a quick early test, Harbour users need to read/ make:
+ For a quick early test, Harbour users need to read chapters/ and do:
  # 2.1 --> building server executable // client lib:
    hbmk2 letodb[ svc ] // hbmk2 rddletoaddon
- # adapt server data- & log- path in bin/letodb.ini
+ # adapt server dataroot- & log- path in bin/letodb.ini
    3. --> start executable[ or service ]
- # 5.1 --> add Leto_Connect( "//DNSname|IP/" ) in main() before using workareas,
+   check server up and working with one or more of tests examples
-   build your project: hbmk2 yourapp[.prg|.hbp] letodb.hbc
+ # 5.1 --> build your project: hbmk2 yourapp[.prg|.hbp] letodb.hbc
+   provide a copy of "tests/rddleto.txt" renamed as ".ini" along with your executable, adapt therein IP | DNS name of the server
+ # start your app ...
+ # really found a left over BUG ? - try to nail it with a snippet, report !!

       1. Directory structure